 V. Draw the scheme of an ecotope transformation under human activities in a biocenosis / Адамның биоценоздағы әрекетінің нәтижесіндегі экотоптың өзгеру сызбасын суретке салып беріңдер / Нарисуйте схему изменения экотопа в результате деятельности человека в биоценозе.

+SUMMARY Ecotope – the biotope, the inert environment of the ecosystem, the sum of its abiotic components.
+Ecotopes are the smallest ecologically distinct landscape features in a landscape mapping and classification system.
 An ecological niche is a term describing the relational position of a species or population in an ecosystem.
 The description of a niche may include descriptions of the organism’s life history, habitat, and place in the food chain.
 According to the competitive exclusion principle, no two species can occupy the same niche in the same environment for a long time.
+A habitat is an ecological or environmental area that is inhabited by a particular species of animal, plant, or other type of organism. |

-missing image file Topics for essay:
+Topics for essay:

 1. Water as a habitat of living organisms.